Monochrome backlit shot of youngsters playing soccer on the beach in Morocco, highlighting the spray of sand and the dramatic lighting.

 Street photography in Morocco is notoriously difficult because people often react strongly to cameras.

-- The “Candid” Dilemma: While asking permission is easy, it often leads to a “staged” feel.
-If you prefer capturing raw reality, you can learn these advanced methods through my professional photography services.
+The “Candid” Dilemma: While asking permission is easy, it often leads to a “staged” feel.
+You can learn these advanced methods through our expert guidance.
+Check out our available photography packages for more details.

-- A Word of Warning: Obviously, you can’t use only this technique during a 7-14 day tour.
+A Word of Warning: Obviously, you can’t use only this technique during a comprehensive Moroccan itinerary.
 Variety is key to a professional portfolio.

 Colors and White Balance: Reality vs. Saturation